jcbtmy/Versatime/README.md

 ## Introduction

-This is a full stack internal piece of software written to handle all functions associated with VersaCall's serial numbers.
-This includes everything from initial creaton upon sales orders from sales orders to return merchandising, testing, and shipping.
+This app was written as an internal piece of software written to handle all functions associated with VersaCall's serial numbers.
+This includes creaton upon initial sales orders, return merchandising, testing, and shipping.
 This application was written following RESTful architechture.

 ## Requirements

-The code from this repository was written using
+Technology Stack
 * Node JS
 * Express
 * Mongoose